 And getting started on some of the pallet wood projects.
 Can’t wait to share those with you in the next few weeks!

-7 Ideas To Hide Kids’ Toys In The Living Room
+7 Best Kids Toy Storage Ideas For The Living Room

 As Melissa Boyer shares about her cute storage ottoman find below, “It has proved to be a fantastic purchase for us!
 My kids can easily get toys in & out of it… In addition, it can easily be moved around to the main sitting area if extra seating is ever needed.”